Poisson Hail on a Wireless Ground: Description of the Dynamics

-In order to define the dynamics, we need \begin{itemize} \item an i.i.d. sequence of exponential random variable $\{\widetilde \tau_n\}$ of parameter $\lambda 4 W^2$; $\widetilde \tau$ represents the time that elapses between $j_n$ and the next {\em{potential}} arrival after time $j_n$. \item an i.i.d. sequence of uniform random variables $\{\widetilde X_n\}$ on $[-W,W]^2$; $\widetilde X_n$ represents the locus of the potential next arrival after time $j_n$. \item an i.i.d. sequence of random variables $\{\widetilde S_n\}$; $\widetilde S_n$ represents the footprint of the next potential arrival after time $j_n$. \item an i.i.d. sequence of random variables $\{\widetilde h_n\}$ of distribution $F$; $\widetilde h_n$ represents the file size of the potential next arrival after time $j_n$. \end{itemize} The word ``potential'' here means that this variable can be used or discarded depending on conditions spelled out in the induction.
+The word ``potential'' here means that this variable can be used or discarded depending on the conditions spelled out in the induction.
 The tilda is used to distinguish it from the effective variable.
 The induction is as follows.
 When the DAG at $j_n$ is $G_n$, define the potential departure time of node $v\in U_n$ as

 with $r_n(v)$ the Shannon rate of $v$ in the spatial configuration